mightytribble/SillyTavern-rag-context-injector/README.md

 - {{description}} - the description of the AI's character from the character card.
 - {{personality}} - the personality of the AI's character from the character card.
 - {{scenario}} - the scenario block from the character card.
+- {{worldInfoBefore}} - Entries from the world Info block inserted before the character block in the prompt.
+- {{worldInfoAfter}} - Entries from the world Info block inserted after the character block in the prompt.

 ## Sample System Prompt Template